FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Abstract

 \section{Abstract}

-Using model weights pretrained on a high-resource language as a warm start can reduce the need for data and compute to obtain high-quality language models in low-resource languages.
-To accommodate the new language, the pretrained vocabulary and embeddings need to be adapted.
-Previous work on embedding initialization for such adapted vocabularies has mostly focused on monolingual source models.
-In this paper, we investigate the multilingual source model setting and propose \mbox{\focus{} --} \underline{\textbf{F}}ast \underline{\textbf{O}}verlapping Token \underline{\textbf{C}}ombinations \underline{\textbf{U}}sing \underline{\textbf{S}}parsemax, a novel embedding initialization method that outperforms previous work when adapting XLM-R. \focus{} represents newly added tokens as combinations of tokens in the overlap of the pretrained and new vocabularies.
-The overlapping tokens are selected based on semantic similarity in an auxiliary token embedding space.
-Our implementation of \focus{} is publicly available on GitHub\footnote{{\href{https://github.com/konstantinjdobler/focus}{\texttt{github.com/konstantinjdobler/focus}}}}.
+Using model weights pretrained on a high-resource language as a warm start can reduce the need for data and compute to obtain high-quality language models for other, especially low-resource, languages.
+However, if we want to use a new tokenizer specialized for the target language, we cannot transfer the source model's embedding matrix.
+In this paper, we propose \mbox{\focus{} --} \underline{\textbf{F}}ast \underline{\textbf{O}}verlapping Token \underline{\textbf{C}}ombinations \underline{\textbf{U}}sing \underline{\textbf{S}}parsemax, a novel embedding initialization method that initializes the embedding matrix effectively for a new tokenizer based on information in the source model's embedding matrix. \focus{} represents newly added tokens as combinations of tokens in the overlap of the source and target vocabularies.
+The overlapping tokens are selected based on semantic similarity in an auxiliary static token embedding space.
+We focus our study on using the multilingual XLM-R as a source model and empirically show that \focus{} outperforms random initialization and previous work in language modeling and on a range of downstream tasks (NLI, QA, and NER).
+We publish our checkpoints and code on GitHub.\footnote{\url{https://github.com/konstantinjdobler/focus}}

 \protected \verythinspace{ \ifmmode \mskip0.5\thinmuskip \else \ifhmode \kern0.08334em \fi \fi }